logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-helm-chart.md

 ```

-##### Check Logz.io for your logs
+##### Check Logz.io for your metrics

-Give your logs some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).
-You can filter for data of type `dotnet-monitor-collector` to see the incoming logs.
+Give your metrics some time to get from your system to ours, then open [Logz.io](https://app.logz.io/).
+You can search for your metrics in Logz.io by searching {job="dotnet-monitor-collector"}

 </div>